Korbynd23/Regex_Tutorial/gist-template.md

 ## Summary

 The purpose of this tutorial is to provide an expression to search for hex values as well put together a general understanding for regex.
-By the end of this tutorial you will have a undestanding on how to use regular expressions on a basic level and become more fluent with regex syntax.
+By the end of this tutorial you will have a undestanding on how to use regular expressions on a basic level and become more familiar with regex syntax.

  /^#?([a-f0-9]{6}|[a-f0-9]{3})$/